obfuscoder/xdcc/README.md

-Script to do download files from XDCC servers running on IRC.
+Script to download files from XDCC servers running on IRC.

 Written in Python.